flurdy/blog/_posts/2019-03-17-blog-quick-blog-now.md

 #### More blog posts

-And hopefully encourages people to write more blog posts.
+This hopefully encourages people to write more blog posts.
 There is less barrier to write a post, less guilt over drafts living on forever.